picocms/Pico/_docs/getting-help.md

 ### You still need help or experience a problem with Pico?
 When the docs can't answer your question or when you're experiencing problems with Pico, please don't hesitate to create a new [Issue][Issues] on GitHub.
 Concerning problems with plugins or themes, please refer to the website of the developer of this plugin or theme.

-__Before creating a new Issue__, please make sure the problem wasn't reported yet using [GitHubs search engine][IssuesSearch].
+**Before creating a new Issue,** please make sure the problem wasn't reported yet using [GitHubs search engine][IssuesSearch].
 Please describe your issue as clear as possible and always include steps to reproduce the problem.

 [HelpUpgrade]: {{ site.base_url }}/upgrade.html
 [HelpUserDocs]: {{ site.base_url }}/docs.html